Ramy-Badr-Ahmed/beta-faircore4eosc/app/Modules/SwhApi/README.md

 > #### SwhVisits Methods:

 - Get all performed visits' data by SWH on an origin.

-  > [!NOTE]
     > This method follows pagination internally depending on the Link Header.

 | `Class` Method                | Method `$options` (defaults)                                                                          | Returns                                                                             | `SWH` Endpoint                                                                                                         | `HTTP` Method |
 |-------------------------------|-------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------|---------------|